Outdoor weddings and celebrations

 Alcohol bans

-The new local law is now in effect regarding alcohol on the beach and in foreshore reserves in St Kilda.
+Our Local Law is in effect regarding alcohol on the beach and in foreshore reserves in St Kilda.
 For full details, visit alcohol bans.

 If you are planning on having alcohol at your event or wedding, a liquor licence may be required.
-This can be obtained from the Victorian Commission for Gambling and Liquor Regulation (VCGLR) or if you have a caterer supplying the alcohol, they would need to provide their liquor licence.
+This can be obtained from the Liquor Control Victoria, or if you have a caterer supplying the alcohol, they would need to provide their liquor licence.
 Please note eight weeks may be required for the processing of a liquor licence, check these time frames with the VCGLR.

 No liquor licence is required if you are providing your own alcohol to guests, free of charge.